Saskadena Six

-Suicide Six is host to the longest running ski race in North America, The Fisk Trophy Race.
+The resort is host to the longest running ski race in North America, The Fisk Trophy Race.
 It was first held in 1937 and is a rite of passage for serious eastern ski racers.
 Notable past winners include Bode Miller, Chip Knight, Jimmy Cochran, Shane McConkey, and many other Olympians, US Ski Team members, and NCAA Champions.

-On June 28th, 2022, the ski area announced on their website that they would be retiring the Suicide Six name.
+In 2022, the ski area announced that they would be retiring the Suicide Six name citing the "increasing awareness surrounding mental health" and "growing concerns about the insensitive nature of the historical name."
+The new name Saskadena (pronounced sahs-kah-deena) means 'standing mountain' in the Abenaki language and was selected in consultation with Chief Don Stevens of the Nulhegan Band of the Coosuk-Abenaki Nation "to honor the original inhabitants of the land and the mountain’s multi-generational legacy and values of community, inclusion, adventure, discovery, and fun."